Blog

 5. Coinbase

-Coinbase completely rewrote their mobile app in React Native in 2020, migrating 56 million users.
-The rewrite started in March 2020 and launched on Android by October, with iOS following in January 2021.
+Coinbase rewrote their entire mobile app in 2020, moving 56 million users to a new codebase.
+The rewrite started in March 2020 and launched on Android by October. iOS followed in January 2021.
 Less than a year total.

 Why they chose it: The native codebase had grown too complex to coordinate across platforms.
 Hiring native mobile engineers was harder than finding JavaScript developers.
-And they wanted to eventually share code between mobile and web.
+They also wanted to share code between mobile and web.

 Results: